• Skip to primary navigation

 A toasted hot cross bun spread with butter.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter.
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

-Pin for later
+Save for later

-If you’d like to make these hot cross buns yourself, why not pin the recipe to one of your Pinterest boards so you can find it easily.
+If you'd like to make these hot cross buns yourself, why not pin the recipe to one of your Pinterest boards so you can find it easily?
 Just click on the image below.

 A close up of hot cross buns on a baking tray.